ameetnaik/adaptive-denoise/README.md

 - DeepFilterNet works best with 48kHz sample rate audio
 - The audio is processed through the DeepFilterNet model for noise cancellation and speech enhancement
 - The enhanced audio is saved to the specified output file in 16-bit PCM format
+- Progress is displayed during processing showing the amount of audio processed
+- Supports both single-channel and multi-channel audio files
+- Automatic resampling when input sample rate differs from model requirements

 ## Dependencies